parth-ka-patel/nova-dependency-container/README.md

 1. Add the `Epartment\NovaDependencyContainer\HasDependencies` trait to your Nova Resource.
 2. Add the `Epartment\NovaDependencyContainer\NovaDependencyContainer` to your Nova Resource `fields` method.
-3. Add the `Epartment\NovaDependencyContainer\ActionHasDependencies` trait to your Nova Actions that you wish to use dependencies on.

 ```php
 class Page extends Resource